 - Best time to go: it is possible to visit Angkor Wat at any time of year, but peak season is from November to February, when the weather is dry and cooler, although it’s still hot for most.
 The best time of day is sunrise when it’s cooler but crowded, or lunchtime when most of the tour groups are in town.

-- How long you’ll need: allow plenty of time to take it all in.
-Plan at least three hours to explore the whole complex, but more like half a day if you want to explore every nook and cranny.
+- How long you’ll need: plan at least three hours to explore the whole complex, but more like half a day if you want to explore every nook and cranny.

 - Opening hours: Angkor Wat opens at 5am for visitors who want to see the sunrise from this iconic spot.
 The upper level (Bakan Sanctuary) is only open from 7.30am.
 Angkor Wat closes at 5.30pm.

-- Costs: an entry pass to the temples of Angkor costs US$37 for one day, US$62 for three days (which can be used over one week) and US$72 for one week (which can be used over one month).
+- Costs: an entry pass to the temples of Angkor costs US$37 for one day, US$62 for three days (which can be used over a period of 10 days) and US$72 for one week (which can be used over one month).

 - Where to stay: Siem Reap is just 7km from Angkor Wat and is the base for exploring the temples.